Best holiday rental deals in Malta

 Holiday Letting Price Information in Malta

-We rendered price information data on the above graph to give you more insights on prices in Malta.
+We summarised price information data in the above graph to give you more insights into prices in Malta.
 The week with the highest average prices is in July (13/07 - 20/07).
-During this week, a night will cost on average £119.
-On the other hand, in November you will find the cheapest prices (17/11 - 24/11).
-Prices this week are on average £88 a night.
+During this week, a night will cost on average £116.
+On the other hand, in January you will find the cheapest prices (26/01 - 02/02).
+The average price this week is £81 a night.

 Holiday Home Availability Information in Malta